-A guide to French potatoes including their different types - from waxy to floury, the most popular in France, what kinds are best for cooking, to the healthiest potato - even a slang French expression using them.
+A guide to French potatoes including their different types - from waxy to floury, and the most popular in France.
+Discover how the French eat potatoes, what kinds are best for cooking, the healthiest potato - even a slang French expression using our favourite starchy vegetables, or tubers.

 French Potato Season